bhavin-nakrani/StreamerEventViewer/README.md

 - doctrine/dbal
 - IDE helper

+MySql is used in my local pc and pgsql is used in Heroku server because mysql is paid addon :)
 Bootstrap is used for Design layout.
 JS and CSS (Sass) are generate through webpack from resource to public access.

 Auth bundle is default used and implemented Twitch Api for user login.